 Still, even if a bank is interested, there might be other difficulties.
 Because earthbag housing is still rare, it will be difficult in many areas to find a comparable home, which is often the key to selling an unusual building method to a bank.
 A bank will use appraised values of comparable homes to set a base value for the loan applicant's home.
 If there are comparable homes, but they haven't been on the market in the past six to nine months, then they can't be used as comparable values.
 If an appraiser can't determine the value of the home, then banks can't give the money to build or buy it.

 In terms of actually constructing the house, there are some limits on design.
 To remain structurally sound, earthbag homes are relatively small.
 For a domed earthbag home, 20 feet (6 m) is generally the recommended maximum diameter of the building [source: Hunter, Kiffmeyer].
 Bigger structures can be accomplished by building a series of interconnected domes, or by extending underground.

-To learn more about earthbag homes, see the links on the next page.
+To learn more about earthbag homes, see the links below.

 - Barnes, Brooke, Mihyun Kang and Huantian Cao.
 "Sustainable Characteristics of Earthbag Housing."
 Housing and Society Journal.
 2006.
 (Feb.
 27, 2008)http://www.earthbagbuilding.com/articles/hartleed.htm

 - "Dome Home Financing."
 Priority Mortgage Corporation.
 (Feb.
 27, 2008)http://www.energyefficientmortgages.com/dhconst.html

 - Ferreira, Anton.
 "Architect battles to spread quake-safe adobe houses."
 Reuters.
 Jan.
 13, 2004.
 (Feb.
 27, 2008)http://www.calearth.org/whatnew/alertnetquake.htm